51

 • (Open access).

-Additionally, Textual Transformations is an ongoing experimental strand of Gilligan’s research on tactile transmediality in which modified books are used to bridge the material distance between media representations, clothing, cultural artefacts, and the emotions of lived experiences including ageing and grief.
-Together with her visual essay published in Lighthouse (27), her creative work-in-progress was recently exhibited at the Late Shows (2025), and at Gallery North, as part of the What are Words Worth group show (2024).
+Additionally, Textual Transformations is an ongoing experimental practice strand of Sarah’s research on tactile transmediality in which modified books and repurposed objects are used to bridge the material distance between representations and lived experiences.
+Together with her visual essay 'Down to Earth: Textual transformations, mark-making and grief', published in Lighthouse (), Sarah’s creative work has been recently exhibited at Gallery North, as part of the What are Words Worth group show (2024) and at The Late Shows (2025).

-Sarah is a long standing member of the editorial team for Film, Fashion and Consumption journal, and is on the editorial boards of Fashion, Style and Popular Culture, and Critical Studies in Fashion and Beauty.
-She has also served on the editorial board of the International Journal of Sustainable Fashion and Textiles.
-Sarah is a member of the Critical Costume steering group and a member of the European Popular Culture Association.
-Sarah is regularly asked to peer review articles, book proposals and manuscripts for leading journals, and academic publishers.
+Sarah joined Northumbria in 2020 as a senior lecturer, following a career in further and adult education.
+She currently teaches across all levels of BA (Hons) Fashion Communication, and supervises MRes and PhD candidates in the School of Design, Arts and Creative Industries (DACI).
+She is highly committed to Widening Participation in HE, and is a Senior Fellow of the Higher Education Academy (SFHEA).
+Sarah is a long-standing member of the editorial team for Film, Fashion and Consumption journal, and is on the editorial boards of Fashion, Style and Popular Culture, and Critical Studies in Fashion and Beauty.
+She has also previously served on the editorial board of the International Journal of Sustainable Fashion and Textiles.
+Sarah is a member of the Critical Costume steering group and a member of the European Popular Culture Association, and is regularly asked to peer review articles, book proposals and manuscripts for leading journals, and academic publishers.

 Sarah Gilligan